 And Programming principles such as:

-It can be hard to convince some web developers in hand-coding camp, that there’s some viable tools out there which make working with the above-mentioned technologies faster than hand coding.
+It can be hard to convince some web developers in hand-coding camp, that there are some viable tools out there that make working with the above-mentioned technologies faster than hand-coding.

 Automobile industry analogy

 The rest is history as we know it.
 Nowadays a minute fraction of automobiles are hand-made, and you need deep pockets to acquire these beautiful pieces of engineering.
-To some extent the engineering of websites are evolving in a similar way.
+To some extent, the engineering of websites is evolving in a similar way.

 Modern alternatives to hand-coding